 If you own a home, you may want to add a shed, garage, greenhouse or other building.
 These are known as 'ancillary buildings'.

 Before you do this you should first check if you need to apply for planning permission.

 Most sheds, garages, greenhouses or other similar buildings do not need a planning permission application, because most meet a set of rules called 'permitted development'.

 The permitted development rules for an ancillary building are:

 - it's located at the back of the house

 - it's not used as a separate home to live in

-- it doesn't take up half the 'curtilage' – this means half of the grounds behind your home
+- it, and any other development, does not take up half or more of the 'curtilage' – this means half or more of the grounds behind your home

 - it's not higher than 4 metres at the highest point